alexshtf/alexshtf.github.io/_posts/2026-05-30-Spectrum-Moreau.md

 > \nabla \boldsymbol \phi(t) = \sum_{j \neq k} \frac{(\boldsymbol v_j^T \boldsymbol \Delta \boldsymbol v_k) \boldsymbol v_j \boldsymbol v_k^T + (\boldsymbol v_k^T \boldsymbol \Delta \boldsymbol v_j) \boldsymbol v_k \boldsymbol v_j^T}{\mathrm{gap}_{k,j}(\boldsymbol W)}
 > $$

-The above is a simplification of a more general _eigenvector projector theorem_, a well known result described by Kato[^2], and more nicely presented in the "First-order perturbation theory for eigenvalues and eigenvectors"[^3].
+The above is a simplification of a more general eigenvector perturbation result, a well known result described by Kato[^2], and more nicely presented in the "First-order perturbation theory for eigenvalues and eigenvectors"[^3].

 Let's first understand what the theorem says.
 Note that $$\boldsymbol \phi$$ is our desired gradient of the eigenvalue function along the line starting at $$\boldsymbol W$$ in the direction $$\boldsymbol \Delta$$.
 So the derivative $$\nabla \boldsymbol \phi$$ represents the _local rates of change_ in this direction.